VFMAC is open and is offering full-time boarding for the 2020-2021 school year.

 - Mess Hall: In the Mess Hall, there is enough square footage, tables and chairs to practice social distancing.
 If necessary, we will coordinate a rotating schedule for our population to eat in the Mess Hall.

-Will campus events occur this fall?
+Will campus events occur this school year?

 Will there be an option of 5-Day Boarding this year?

 Will I be able to visit my child/children on campus or will they be allowed to come home?

 Generally, in an effort to maintain a healthy campus, we are trying to limit campus visitors and campus departures.
 We ask that cadets remain on campus for the designated time periods we have communicated.